-The concept of “predominant power of opinion” is central for ensuring diversity in broadcasting law.
+One of the central goals of public media law is to prevent predominating power of opinion.
 All the more surprising that there is little consensus as to what it means.

 Within the scope of this project, a discourse analyses on the topics of drug policy and drug consumption in social media will be carried out in an explorative way.

 In order to find out what has to be considered for future developments of youth media protection, children and young people, parents and pedagogues are asked for their individual perspectives.

 An international network of researchers investigates how journalism is created in unusual places or by actors that previously were not predominantly concerned with news production.